Why 1,000+ Pediatricians Recommend Ready, Set, Food!

 Ready, Set, Food!: Evidence-Based, All-Natural, Start At 4+ Months

 Ready, Set, Food! is recommended by over 1,000 leading pediatricians, allergists, and experts because our evidence-based system:

 - Follows the exact dosing used in recent landmark clinical studies

-- Easily mixes with a bottle of breast milk and/or formula
+- Easily mixes with breast milk, formula or baby food

 - Can be introduced as early as 4 months to any baby, regardless of solid food readiness